atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 3. Where does interference happen?
 final Hadamard(s) cause constructive/destructive interference to have a 100% or 0% probability for measuring $0$ for constant or balanced $f(x)$, respectively
 -->

+The key concepts to take away from these algorithm, which form the basis of several other quantum algorithms, are the following:

 1. **Superposition**
 We evaluate the function on all inputs simultaneously.